CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 The following contents belong to this topic:

-* detailed knowledge of the requirements and risks that serve as the basis for the security concept
+* Detailed knowledge of the requirements and risks that serve as the basis for the security concept
 * Specific risks and security measures of the security concept in the areas of management, organization, infrastructure, IT operations and employees
 * Adaptation of these security measures to new technical, organizational and legal circumstances
 * Revision and maintenance of the security concept